cksystemsteaching/selfie/grader/introductory-assignments.md

 So, if we talk about bytes, we mean sequences of 8 bits.

+### Exercises

+- What is the smallest number representable by an (unsigned) byte?
+- What is the largest number representable by an (unsigned) byte?

 ## Different Notations

 | Encoding    | Alphabet                        | Base (Radix, Size of Alphabet) | # Values in Digits n>0 |